-Most of the Company's compensation elements fulfill one or more of its compensation objectives.
+The Company's executive compensation program is designed to fulfill the Company's compensation objectives.
+To do so, the Company employs various compensation elements, which are intended to fulfill one or more of its compensation objectives.
 The elements of total compensation for its Named Executive Officers are: